IDIASLab/RecipeKG/Data/README.md

 ```
 Includes two data:
           a) json-data: Includes the recipes json-ld metadata that are scraped from allrecipes.com.
           b) rdf-data: Includes the rdf data that is created according to RecipeKG ontology.
-It has 8 files that includes ttl files per every recipe.
-Final data that is dumped as ttl file can be found in Dataverse.
+           -It has 8 files that includes ttl files per every recipe.
+           -Final data that is dumped as ttl file can be found in Dataverse.
           c) example-data: Small turtle file that includes 10 recipe and a txt file that includes example sparql queries.

 ```